aleksati/hardanger-fiddle-performance-analysis/README.md

  <img src="presentation/img/dict.jpg" width=440>
 </p>

-These 3 prototyped tools examine performance patterns of Hardanger fiddle music.
-To narrow the scope, I decided to specifically focus on the **timing patterns** of Hardanger fiddle performances.
+These 3 prototyped tools examine performance patterns in traditional Norwegian folk music.
+To narrow the scope, I specifically focus on **timing patterns** in Hardanger fiddle performances.
 The tools examine these properties in 2 general ways; first, by looking at how timing patterns of repeating motifs (phrases/harmonic patterns) evolve over time, and second by investigating musical properties of repeating timing patterns (such as pitch, metrical position and dynamics).

 Additionally, several data visualization techniques are featured, such as interactive score representation, automatic coloring and dynamic plotting capabilities, as well as the ability to edit beat lengths and onsets via simple click and drag.